ixudra/generators/README.md

     // Publish all resources from all packages php artisan vendor:publish

-    // Publish only the resources of the pckage php artisan vendor:publish --provider="Ixudra\\Generators\\GeneratorsServiceProvider"
+    // Publish only the resources of the package php artisan vendor:publish --provider="Ixudra\\Generators\\GeneratorsServiceProvider"

 ```